flexn-io/renative-docs/docs/overview/migrating-react-native.md

 Therefore, it's important to manually move and configure packages in your renative.json file.
 Proper handle of dependencies:

-- Transfer the necessary packages to the renative.json file:
+- Transfer the necessary packages to the renative.json file.
     For example:
     ```
     "plugins": {